eremedia/Google-Analyticator/readme.txt

 = 6.0.3 =
 * Prepares Google Analyticator for WordPress 3.0 compatibility.
+* Updates the async tracking snippet to the latest version provided by Google.
+This new update solves issues with IE7 and IE6, and fixes all problems related to the snippet being placed in the <head> section of a page.
+You can rest easy knowing that async tracking in the <head> is completely compatible with IE now.

 = 6.0.2 =
 * Updates the async tracking snippet to the latest version provided by Google.